Travel guide

 Intensive 5-10 GB Stories, video calls, light streaming

-As most resorts offer WiFi, many travelers find 3-5 GB to be more than enough for the whole week.
-If in doubt, go for the medium plan: extending is easy, and running out of data on an excursion is not.
-Refine the calculation with this data consumption guide.
+Since most resorts offer WiFi, many travelers find 3-5 GB more than enough for the entire week.
+If in doubt, go for the medium plan: it's easy to top up, and running out of data on an excursion is not.

 The best time to install the eSIM is at home, with WiFi, before your flight.
 That way, when you land in the Caribbean, you just activate the data and you're connected, without looking for stores or airport WiFi.

-The process is quick: you buy the plan, receive a QR code, scan it from your phone settings, and leave the eSIM ready.
+The process is quick: you buy the plan, receive a QR code, scan it from your phone settings, and your eSIM is ready.
 The actual data activation is done upon arrival, in 1 minute.
-Remember to keep your Spanish SIM for calls and SMS with data roaming off.
-You have the complete step-by-step in how to install an eSIM.
-With that, your Caribbean trip starts connected from the first photo on the beach.
+Remember to keep your Spanish SIM for calls and SMS with data roaming turned off.
+You can find the complete step-by-step guide in how to install an eSIM.
+With that, your Caribbean trip starts connected from the first beach photo.

 Frequently asked questions